 – Right angle plug keeps it tidy.

-I currently use three of the Tripp Lite isobar Ultra’s.
+I currently use several of the Tripp Lite isobar Ultra’s.

-2. TV / DirecTV satellite box / Roku / DVD player / Stereo receiver
+- TV’s / Roku media player / DVD player / AV receiver

-3. Garage door opener (believe it or not, it has a microprocessor board in it)
+- Garage door opener (it has a microprocessor board in it)

 If the electronic equipment is worth more than the surge protector, especially if it’s worth a lot more, I would consider getting a surge protector.
-There are lots out there, and Tripp Lite (no affiliation with us) is a very good brand choice.
+There are lots out there, and Tripp Lite (no affiliation) is a very good brand choice.